EAST HADDAM, Conn. (WTNH) — Lukas Breton was born on April 10, 1997.

 Lukas would heal from his injury and go on to graduate from Nathan Hale-Ray High School — a victory that Breton said was one of his best moments.

-“I think his graduating picture is probably the biggest I’ve ever seen that kid smile,” Breton said smiling herself.
+“I think his graduating picture is probably the biggest I’ve ever seen that kid smile,” Breton said smiling to herself.
 “That was the best moment for him.”

 After graduating, Lukas headed to Coastal Carolina University in South Carolina (CCU) where he came face-to-face with an unwanted friend: his addiction.